Meet our Exceptional Student Educational Staff

 Please contact Ms. Mitchell at 313.494.8820 or via email at email@example.com for any questions...

-Ms. Dye is a School Social Worker for Thurgood Marshall Elementary-Middle School.
-She is an integral part of the educational team who provides direct as well as indirect services to students, families and school personnel to promote and support student's academic and social success (DPSCD 2019).
-She assesses students and collaborates with other members of the Resource Coordinating Team (RCT) to create interventions.
+Ms. Dye is our School Social Worker for Thurgood Marshall Elementary-Middle School.
+She is an integral part of the educational team that provide direct as well as indirect services to students, families and school personnel to promote and support student's academic and social success (DPSCD 2019).
+She assess students and collaborate with other members of the Resource Coordinating Team (RCT) to create interventions.
 Ms. Dye participates in the development of the functional assessment, Behavior Intervention Plans, and crisis planning.
 She helps with the management of social and emotional issues that affect appropriate functioning within the educational environment.
 Ms. Dye also helps the staff and students with the following concerns: truant problems, Social withdrawal, over-aggressive behavior, and rebellion (Barker 2003).

 Mrs. Taylor is the ASD teacher for lower elementary at Thurgood Marshall Elementary-Middle School.
 She works with an ASD assistant to complete a plethora of daily educational, social and emotional tasks throughout the school day.
 Mrs. Taylor’s main goal with her assistant is to prepare their students for life outside the classroom.
 She will learn the student's communicative style and with the help of Ms. Thompson gently introduce them to a more socially acceptable way of communication.
 In her class, sign language and pictures are apart of their daily schedule, especially for non-verbal students.
 She implements a lot of modeling throughout the day to help show students the appropriate way to handle difficult situations as well as teaching socially acceptable behaviors.
 Students are involved in small steps daily educational task analysis.
 The task analysis is often repeated until the ASD students can complete the task independently.
 Mrs. Taylor utilizes a SMART Interactive board in her classroom.
 She had noticed more student engagement and increased comprehension.
 With this technology students with limited coordination and mobility can feel successful because the board is controlled by touch.
 Their technology is very beneficial to her visually impaired students.
 Mrs. Taylor looks forward to the milestones being reached with this latest technology in her class.
 Please contact Mrs. Taylor by telephone at 313.494.8820 or via email at email@example.com.